-French destinies North Pas-de-Calais / Hauts de France
+French history North Pas-de-Calais / Hauts de France

 The Knight of the Barre: sentenced to death for blasphemy